cake-tech/cakelabs-fiat-api-docs/README.md

-# Cake Wallet Pricing API
+# Cake Wallet Fiat API

-The guides and resources for the leading Cake Labs Pricing API.
+The guides and resources for the Cake Labs Pricing API.

 ## Updating